ZoeStyle/allbooks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature
-about: Crie um relatório para nos ajudar a criar uma nova funcionalidade / Crear un informe para ayudarnos a crear una nueva funcionalidad / Create a report to help us create a new feature
+about: Crear un informe para ayudarnos a crear una nueva funcionalidad / Create a report to help us create a new feature

 ---